Large-scale simulations of Floquet physics on near-term quantum computers: QHiFFS Error Analysis

-This expression for the QHiFFS error (using a 1st-order effective Hamiltonian and kick approximation) is exact to corrections in $\mathcal{O}\left(\frac{1}{\omega^6}\right)$.
-We plot it in full in Fig.~\ref{fig:error_scaling}(a-c).
-At long times the first term, which grows quadratically in $t$, dominates leading to the approximate scaling quoted in Eq.~\eqref{eq:error_ANNNI2D} in the main text.
+This expression for the QHiFFS error (using a 1$^{\rm st}$-order effective Hamiltonian and kick approximation) is exact to corrections in $\mathcal{O}\left(\frac{1}{\omega^6}\right)$.
+We plot it in full in Fig.~\ref{fig:error_scaling}(a) - (c) in the main text.
+At long times, the first term, which grows quadratically in $t$, dominates leading to the approximate scaling quoted in Eq.~\eqref{eq:error_comparision} in the main text, whereas the term $8J^2(1+\kappa^2)$ gives a time-independent minimal error.
 Note that Eq.~\eqref{eq:ANNNI_error} also encodes the error of an Ising model, which can be computed taking the limit $\kappa \to 0$.
 The linear factor $n$ above accounts for the number of interaction terms for our local Hamiltonian.
-Note that, in general, long range interactions can exhibit a maximal error scaling quadratically in $n$.
+In general, long range interactions can exhibit a maximal error scaling quadratically in $n$.